fayizferosh/soc-design-and-planning-nasscom-vsd/README.md

 ![Screenshot from 2024-03-24 17-11-08](https://github.com/fayizferosh/soc-design-and-planning-nasscom-vsd/assets/63997454/81418082-747e-4702-b5ad-bb3e450eceb3)
 ![Screenshot from 2024-03-24 17-11-19](https://github.com/fayizferosh/soc-design-and-planning-nasscom-vsd/assets/63997454/a1bdb538-527c-4edd-877d-d4263e777321)

-Now that our custom inverter is properly accepted in synthesis we can now run floorplan using following commands
+Now that our custom inverter is properly accepted in synthesis we can now run floorplan using following command

 ```tcl
 # Now we can run floorplan